top of page

 It should change all our lives

-The pictures above are Nadi readers outside of Kanchipuram in Tamil Nadu.
+The pictures above are of Nadi readers outside of Kanchipuram in Tamil Nadu.

 Although they looked, they were not able to find it.